hoklaamc/ngrx-form/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.

+To build the project, run

-Run `ng build` to build the project.
+`ng build

-Upload a file to retrieve text in the photo.
+workbox generate:sw
+`
+Then deploy to server.